 The EPA has developed an iPhone and Android App, called See it?
 Say It! to help people to report environmental pollution in their town and village.

-The App augments the existing environmental complaints phoneline 1850 365 121 is available 24hrs a day, 7 days a week and all calls are answered by dedicated staff who pass the reported information to the relevant body for follow up such as local authorities, the Gardaí or the EPA.
+The App augments the existing National Environmental Complaints Line 1850 365 121.
+This phoneline is available 24hrs a day, 7 days a week and all calls are answered by dedicated staff who pass the reported information to the relevant body for follow up such as local authorities, the Gardaí or the EPA.
 So, you can now report issues such as backyard burning, flytipping, water pollution, odours and littering by using the new App or by phoning the complaints line.

 Local authorities urge the public to make use of the App and to also continue using the National Environmental Complaints Line as their help is critical in assisting to tackle the minority of society who recklessly endanger the environment through inappropriate and illegal activities.